Nice to meet you.

 The agreement on the European economic area was signed in August 1992.

 In the French language, word order matters and cannot be shuffled around.
 The attention mechanism allows the text model to look at every word in the input while delivering its output counterparts.
-Self-attention is an NLP technique that maintains a rhythm of input sentences in the output.
+Self-attention in NLP maintains a rhythm of input sentences in the output.

 attention